Sao Paulo mayor seeks middle ground on Uber, eyes regulations

-Sao Paulo is looking at ways to regulate the Uber ride-sharing service instead of backing an outright ban proposed by local Brazilian lawmakers, the mayor of South America's biggest city said at a university event in Paris.
+Sept 25 Sao Paulo is looking at ways to regulate the Uber ride-sharing service instead of backing an outright ban proposed by local lawmakers, the mayor of South America's biggest city said at a university event in Paris.

-"We're analysing a law that passed in Sao Paulo but has still not been signed, because we want to find a middle way," Mayor Fernando Haddad said on Thursday in remarks posted online.
-"The executive branch is analysing the law and we have about 10 days to announce the measures we consider appropriate."

 Haddad did not say whether he was planning a full or partial veto of a law that the city council approved earlier this month banning paid ride-sharing apps such as Uber amid protests by thousands of taxi drivers.